(Add your language)

 - The title of your page.
 You can use any words or phrases.
 Avoid using the same title twice as that will cause problems.
 You can use commas, apostrophes, quotes, hypens/dashes, and other typical symbols in the page like "About My Site - Here's Lookin' at You, Kid."
 WordPress will clean it up for the link to the page, called the slug.

 - Page Editing Area

 - The blank box where you enter your writing, links, links to images, and any information you want to display on your site.
-You can use either the Visual or the HTML view to compose your posts.
+You can use either the Visual or the Text view to compose your posts.
 For more on the Text view, see the Visual Versus Text View article.

 - Preview button